hericlesme/visualstudio-docs.pt-br/docs/modeling/how-to-open-a-model-from-file-in-program-code.md

 -   FamilyTreeDomainModel

- A outra classe de domínio essa DSL é a pessoa.
+ A outra classe de domínio neste DSL é a pessoa.

 ```
 using System;